NAEA Position Statement on Digital Citizenship

 Digital Privacy & Security

-- Mandate awareness of and alignment with local and federal laws and regulations regarding digital technologies
+- Mandate awareness of and alignment with local and federal laws and regulations regarding digital technologies including terms of service and data privacy policies

 - Mandate user safety and safe practice